diy-cloud/logstream/README.md

-# msgbuf
+# logstream

-msgbuf is simple tool for global data handling.
+logstream is simple library for logging

 ## install

-`go get github.com/snowmerak/msgbuf`
+`go get github.com/snowmerak/logstream`

 ## use